ikemmm/rust-spectre/README.md

 Read the thesis text [here](./thesis.pdf).

-A proof-of-concept implementation of the attack is located [here](./src/main.rs).
+A functioning proof-of-concept implementation of the attack is located [here](./src/main.rs).